 The first one runs each year January through June.
 This catalog features a variety of products covering all the main occasions during the first part of the year including birthdays, spring, Easter, Mother’s Day and Father’s Day.

-Previously called the Holiday Catalog, the next Mini Catalog runs from September through the beginning of January and features seasonal products for the fall and winter, along with themed products for Halloween, Thanksgiving, Christmas and New Year’s.
+Previously called the Holiday Catalog, the next Mini Catalog runs from August through December and features seasonal products for the fall and winter, along with themed products for Halloween, Thanksgiving, Christmas and New Year’s.

 Stampin’ Up!
 Sale-A-Bration Catalog